highskillmasters/highskillmasters-api/README.md

 # High Skill Masters API

-High Skill Masters web application that allows:
+High Skill Masters API that allows:

-- Subscribe a new member.
+- Subscribe a new member
-- Verify member's email.
+- Verify member's email
+- Get verification tokens
+- Unsubscribe member

 For getting started as a developer, read the [CONTRIBUTING](./CONTRIBUTING.md) file.
 It also includes the API documentation.